Dog poop study discovers clues

 Historically, pit bulls were bred almost exclusively for fighting until just the past few decades, and were traditionally “line-bred,” as dogfighters and breeders catering to the dogfighting industry sought to develop and establish their own unique brands.

-Along the way, fighting dog breeders such as John P. Colby, Earl Tudor, Charles Lawton, and J.D.
+Along the way, fighting dog breeders such as John P. Colby, Earl Tudor, Charles Werner, and J.D.
 Johnson produced the ancestors of most pit bulls today, and popularized brand names including Staffordshire, American Pit Bull Terrier, American bully, et al.

 Apart from strictly physical attributes, such as size and agility, favored in varying degree by different fighting dog breeders relative to each other, pit bulls have been bred for three “fighting” behavioral traits, differing from the behavioral traits of most other dogs.